-GUII DING PRINCI PLES EMBEDDED EQUITY HEALTHY COMMUNITY CONNECTED COMMUNITY RESILIENT AND TRANSFORMATIVE ECONOMY LIVABLE PLACES FOR ALL Economic Development Goal 1 - Define and Resource Economic Development Goals for Manor.
-Manor should commission an Economic Development Strategic Plan that includes short-term and long-term economic development goals and focus its resources on achieving these.
-Image: A start of the start of √ √ Economic Development Goal 2 - Improve the balance of jobs-to-residents.
+GUIDING PRINCIPLES EMBEDDED HEALTHY COMMUNITY CONNECTED RESILIENT AND TRANSFORMATIVE ECONOMY LIVABLE PLACES FOR ALL Economic Development Goal 1 - Define and Resource Economic Development Goals for Manor.
+Manor should commission an Economic Development Strategic Plan that includes short-term and long-term economic development goals and focus its resources on achieving these. ✓ ✓ / Economic Development Goal 2 - Improve the balance of jobs-to-residents.
 Attracting commercial and industrial tax base to offset the dependence on residential land uses.
 Economic Development Goal 3 - Align job creation to residents' skills.
-Improve local job opportunities that match resident workforce skills by recruiting employers.
-Economic Development Goal 4 - Create an Economic Development Identity for Manor.
+Improve local job opportunities that match resident workforce skills by recruiting employers. / / Economic Development Goal 4 - Create an Economic Development Identity for Manor.
 Create marketing materials (including a new brand) for target audiences that clearly articulates the value proposition available to each then develop a marketing plan and budget to communicate the message for the City.
-Economic Development Goal 5 - Continually Push for Transportation Improvements.
-Continue to advocate and apply for transportation funding from county, state, and federal agencies to alleviate traffic and other transportation issues.
-Economic Development Goal 6 - Expand Existing Utility Infrastructure.
-Proactively and strategically expand utility infrastructure to create shovel ready sites 1 Economic Development Goal 7 - Support Regular Funding of the Dedicated Economic Development Fund.
-A dedicated Economic Development fund has been established but a consistent source of funding by general fund tax revenues is needed.
+1 Economic Development Goal 5 - Continually Push for Transportation Improvements.
+Continue to advocate and apply for transportation funding from county, state, and federal agencies to alleviate traffic and other transportation issues. / / / Economic Development Goal 6 - Expand Existing Utility Infrastructure.
+Proactively and strategically expand utility infrastructure to create shovel ready sites.
+Economic Development Goal 7 - Support Regular Funding of the Dedicated Economic Development Fund.
+A dedicated Economic Development Fund has been established but a consistent source of annual and ongoing funding for economic development incentives, projects and programs via the City General Fund, a fee-based economic development fund for commercial development, or similar is needed.
 This fund would augment other economic development financial tools such as federal and state grants, TIRZs, and PIDs.
-1
+1 / /